Overview of Accelerated Math Instructional Practice

 - In Accelerated Math Instructional Practice, teachers select Plan Assignments and choose the class or group, students, and time period to work with.
 For detailed instructions on how to plan and create assignments, see Planning Assignments.

 - Note the Placement Level for the class or groups.
-This is from the students' latest testing (if available) and typical growth over time, and it determines the suggested skills.
+This is from the students' latest Star Math test (if available) and typical growth over time, and it determines the suggested skills.
 For more information, click on the right side of the Select Skills to Practice page.

 If you have a gear icon like the one shown below, you can click it to choose whether to use the pacing guide aligned to your curriculum or the Learning Progression, which has skills in teachable order.
 If an aligned pacing guide is not available, you will not see the icon, and you are using the Learning Progression selected in the Learning Standards preference.